-Designated positive – as soon as a student is sent home with symptoms consistent with COVID we begin to count the 48 hours, do preliminary contact tracing, apply the point system developed by DOH determine and prepare to inform proximate contacts.
+Designated positive – as soon as a student is sent home with symptoms consistent with COVID we begin to count the 48 hours, do preliminary contact tracing, and prepare to inform proximate contacts.
 After the 48 hours, we inform the proximate contacts identified through the application of the point system that they need to quarantine.
 Designated positive student is also quarantined and a test is recommended.

 - Release from quarantine of designated positive and proximate contacts of a designated positive can occur with a negative test of the designated positive individual or an alternative diagnosis from the primary care physician.